How to use the Propagation tab

 Load Calibration Profile

-Use this when you want the workspace to open a saved profile so you can inspect or edit it.
+Use Load Calibration Profile when you want the workspace editor to open a saved profile.

-• loading a profile can replace unsaved workspace changes
+Important: loading a profile can replace unsaved workspace edits.

 Save Changes to Loaded Profile

-Use this only when you intentionally want to overwrite an existing saved profile with the current workspace state.
+Use Save Changes to Loaded Profile only when you want to overwrite the loaded saved profile with the current workspace state.

-This is powerful because it changes a reusable profile, not just the current trip.
+This changes a reusable profile, not just the current trip.

 Save as New Calibration Profile

-• you want to keep the current workspace state
+• you want to preserve the current workspace state

 • you do not want to overwrite an existing saved profile

-• you want a new variant for comparison
+• you want a second profile for comparison

 Delete Calibration Profile

-Use this only when you are certain the selected profile is no longer needed.
+Use Delete Calibration Profile only when the selected saved profile is no longer needed.
+This is destructive.

 Step 5: Use “Default for New Trips” sparingly

-The Default for New Trips section controls what future new trips will start with.
+The Default for New Trips (Advanced) section controls what new trips start with.

 Use this when:

-• you have one calibration profile you trust as your normal starting point
+• you have one saved profile you want to use as the default starting point

-• you want future trips to begin there by default
+• you want future trips to begin with that profile automatically

-• the profile only makes sense for one unusual trip type
+• the profile is only for one route type or one use case

 Step 6: Treat Advanced Diagnostics as interpretation help

-2. Use Workspace preview first if you are still evaluating.
+3. Use Workspace preview (unsaved) first if you are still evaluating.

 Common mistakes this tab helps avoid